 Using the Rough-cut Editor does not require any footage to be downloaded or programs installed.
 The created sequence is saved directly to the ELEMENTS storage within your company.

 Quickly import entire editing projects via drag-and-drop into Adobe Premiere Pro and DaVinci Resolve.
 Alternatively you can use our Premiere Pro Plugin.
 Transfer the sequence to Avid Media Composer by using the EDL export function.

 When importing a rough-cut sequence into Adobe Premiere Pro, all comments made on the used footage will be imported as markers – an ideal way to support and guide the editing team.

 Enjoy the Media Library and its functions with as many users as you wish at no extra cost.
 This model allows for maximum flexibility in scaling your company and your projects.

 Browser-based / Supported Browsers: Google Chrome, Mozilla Firefox, Safari / Integrated into the Media Library

 XML file compatible with Adobe Premiere Pro and DaVinci Resolve.
-EDL export for Avid Media Composer
+AAF and EDL export for Avid Media Composer